leoguignard/CNRS-scrape/README.md

 python read_html.py --years 2019 2020 2021 2022 --sections 7 21 22 51 --output data.json
 ```

-As many year as wanted can be given (thought only years from 2019 to now are accessible).
+As many years as wanted can be given (though only years from 2019 to now are accessible).
 Same for the sections.

 The output can be a file name or a path+file name.
 All the necessary folder(s) will be created.